Leicester: Stuart

-After the Union of the Crowns, Prince Charles, later King Charles I, travelled to London with his guardian Alexander Seton.
+After the Union of the Crowns, Anne of Denmark, Prince Henry, and Princess Elizabeth travelled to Leicester on 24 June 1603, after the courtier and usher Thomas Conway was assured that the town was free from infection or plague.
+Prince Charles, later King Charles I, travelled to London with his guardian Alexander Seton.
 The royal party stayed at Leicester for three days in August 1604 at the townhouse of William Skipwith.

 The Corporation of Leicester opposed the efforts of Charles I to disafforest the nearby Leicester Forest, believing them to be likely to throw many of its residents into poverty and need of relief.
 Sir Miles Fleetwood was sent to commission the disafforestation and division of lands being used in common.
 Riots destroyed enclosures in spring 1627 and 1628, following a pattern of anti-enclosure disturbances found elsewhere including the Western Rising.

 Petitions challenging the enclosures were presented by the Corporation of Leicester and borough residents to the King and Privy Council.
 They were unsuccessful so petitioned the House of Lords in June 1628 who however supported Fleetwood but asked for proceedings made by the Crown against the rioters to be dropped.
 Compensation made to the legal residents of the forest was reasonably generous by comparison with other forests.
 The Corporation of Leicester received 40 acres for relief of the poor.

 Civil War

 Leicester was a Parliamentarian (colloquially called Roundhead) stronghold during the English Civil War.
 In 1645, King Charles I of England and Prince Rupert decided to attack the (then) town to draw the New Model Army away from the Royalist (colloquially called Cavaliers) headquarters of Oxford.
 Royalist guns were set up on Raw Dykes and, after an unsatisfactory response to a demand for surrender, the assault began at 3pm on 30 May 1645 by a Royalist battery opposite the Newarke.
 The town – which only had approximately 2,000 defenders opposed to the Royalist Army of approximately 10,000 combatants – was sacked on 31 May 1645, and hundreds of people were killed by Rupert's cavalry.
-One witness said, "they fired upon our men out of their windows, from the tops of houses, and threw tiles upon their heads.
-Finding one house better manned than ordinary, and many shots fired at us out of the windows, I caused my men to attack it, and resolved to make them an example for the rest; which they did.
-Breaking open the doors, they killed all they found there without distinction".
 It was reported that 120 houses had been destroyed and that 140 wagons of plunder were sent to the Royalist stronghold of Newark.

-Following the Parliamentarian victory over the Royalist Army at the Battle of Naseby on 14 June 1645 Leicester was recovered by Parliament on 18 June 1645.
+Following the Parliamentarian victory over the Royalist Army at the Battle of Naseby on 14 June 1645, Leicester was recovered by Parliament on 18 June 1645.